CaptOrb/DataStructures/README.md

 ## Acknowledgements

-* Dr Aonghus Lawlor
+* Dr Aonghus Lawlor UCD
-* Data Structures and Algorithms in Java book
+* Data Structures and Algorithms in Java by Michael T. Goodrich and Roberto Tamassia